 When CS# starts to go low, data begins to output from default address after the delay cycles (default as 12 cycles).
-After CS# returns to go high, the device will go back to standard SPI mode.
+After CS# returns to go high, the device will go back to standard SPI mode and user can start to input command.
 In the fast boot data out process from CS# goes low to CS# goes high, a minimum of one byte must be output.